Admission and aptitude tests

 - a Victorian Certificate of Education (VCE) or an equivalent Year 12 qualification

-- a Vocational Education and Training (VET) or Technical and Further Education (TAFE) certificate or diploma with graded assessment at level IV or above
+- a Vocational Education and Training (VET) or Technical and Further Education (TAFE) certificate or diploma, with a graded assessment at level IV or above

-- passed two or more university subjects with graded assessment.
+- two or more university subjects, completed and passed, with a graded assessment.